apremprojects/projects/expedition/README.md

             1. A combination of the Raw Accelerometer Data Viewer, Raw Magnetometer Data Viewer, and a new Raw Gyro Data viewer.
 [![](https://markdown-videos-api.jorgenkh.no/youtube/JowkhfD-yT4)](https://youtu.be/JowkhfD-yT4)
 3. **PID tuner** (romi_robot/pid_tuner)
-    a.
-Uses OpenGL and Qt to help the user tune my robot's PIDs, and calculate the ideal values for optimal performance.
+    1. Uses OpenGL and Qt to help the user tune my robot's PIDs, and calculate the ideal values for optimal performance.
 4. **Motion Commands** (romi_robot/velocity_pid_test)
-    a.
-Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
+    1. Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
 [![](https://markdown-videos-api.jorgenkh.no/youtube/hZ06y4L7jlU)](https://youtu.be/hZ06y4L7jlU)
 5. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
-    a.
-Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
+    1. Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
         a.
 Uses a standard Bluetooth controller, in my case, an Xbox controller.
 [![](https://markdown-videos-api.jorgenkh.no/youtube/thmzI69DqIw)](https://youtu.be/thmzI69DqIw)

 **Round 2**
 1. **Magnetometer Calibration** (imu_projects/magnetometer_calibration)
-    a.
-Uses Eigen and magnetometer data to generate calibration data to process raw magnetometer data.
+    1. Uses Eigen and magnetometer data to generate calibration data to process raw magnetometer data.
 [![](https://markdown-videos-api.jorgenkh.no/youtube/NJRtEHCLCtw)](https://youtu.be/NJRtEHCLCtw)
 3. **Magnetometer Calibration Viewer** (imu_projects/view_magnetometer_calibration)
-    a.
-Uses Eigen, earlier calibration data, and magnetometer data to display calibrated magnetometer data, useful to calculate heading.
+    1. Uses Eigen, earlier calibration data, and magnetometer data to display calibrated magnetometer data, useful to calculate heading.
 [![](https://markdown-videos-api.jorgenkh.no/youtube/q61ZD1pd00A)](https://youtu.be/q61ZD1pd00A)

 **Round 3**
 1. **Romi Robot Waypoint App**  (romi_robot/romi_waypoint_app)
-    a.
-Waypoint system for the Polulu Romi Robot involving 3 separate programs (client-side, server-side, and Arduino) that allow the robot to localize itself, navigate to waypoints, and communicate trajectory and current position to a PC using TCP.
+    1. Waypoint system for the Polulu Romi Robot involving 3 separate programs (client-side, server-side, and Arduino) that allow the robot to localize itself, navigate to waypoints, and communicate trajectory and current position to a PC using TCP.